Sequoia/Kings Canyon/Southern Sierra

 Here the early naturalist-writer glorifies the mountain sheep, or bighorn, of the Sierra Nevada.
 In Muir's time (1881 is the date of this writing), sheep were still to be seen on his High Sierra rambles.
 He notes the distribution of sheep and their various species as well as their physical characteristics, and he also describes their mountain home where they lived, "the happy wanderers, perhaps relishing the beauty as well as the taste of the lovely flora on which they feed."
 But as always his finest sections are where he describes the sheep themselves and how they move about on cliff walls, fine four-legged mountaineers.
 Today, park and wildlife agencies are reestablishing populations of wild sheep in the Sierra Nevada and elsewhere, and we may thank Muir in part for this, as his writing helped keep our appreciation alive for them.
 Reviewed by Chief Park Naturalists at Yosemite and Sequoia and Kings Canyon National Parks.
 Period engravings.
 32 pages.
 See sample pages, illustrations.

-END OF VISTABOOKS "Sequpoia/Kings Canyon/Southern Sierra" PAGE--click for TOP
+END OF VISTABOOKS "Sequoia/Kings Canyon/Southern Sierra" PAGE--click for TOP

 to Western Americana page